Show your boss

-"What percent of last month's payouts went to our top 10 partners?" — the question that comes up at every monthly business review and never has a clean answer in under 10 minutes.
+"What percent of last month's payouts went to our top 10 partners?"
+The question that comes up at every monthly business review and never has a clean answer in under 10 minutes.
 Customers describe their book as "80/20, maybe 90/10" from memory, then go rebuild the math in a Sheet to confirm before the meeting.
 The Reporting page can group by affiliate and sort by payout.
 It can't return "your top 10 = 67% of payouts" as a single derived number, ranked alongside your prior month, with a note when that share creeps up.

 # Everflow API Foundation Prompt